Mercenary Steelhead Character Solo

 - Mount - 0.5" reach, POW 10 mount

-- Mercenary - will work for Cryx, Cygnar, Khador and the Protectorate of Menoth.
+- Mercenary - will work as a Cryx mercenary, Cygnar mercenary, Khador mercenary, and Protectorate of Menoth mercenary.

 - Cavalry - All Cavalry come with a stack of standard special rules, most notably Impact Attacks and auto-boosted charge attacks.